edopelawi/CascadingTableDelegate/README.md

 	-  Propagates **almost** all of delegate and dataSource calls to its `childDelegates`, based on `section` value of the passed `NSIndexPath` and the child's `index`.
 	-  Returns number of its `childDelegates` for `numberOfSectionsInTableView(_:)` call.

 -  `CascadingSectionTableDelegate`:
 	-  	Does not sets itself as `UITableViewDelegate` and `UITableViewDataSource` of the passed `UITableView`, but waits for its `parendDelegate` calls.
 	-  Just like `CascadingRootTableDelegate`, it also propagates **almost** all of delegate and dataSource calls to its `childDelegates`, but based by the `row` of passed `NSIndexPath`.
 	-  Returns number of its `childDelegates` for `tableView(_:numberOfRowsInSection:)` call.

 Both classes also accepts your custom implementations of `CascadingTableDelegate` (which is only `UITableViewDataSource` and `UITableViewDelegate` with few new properties and methods, really) as their `childDelegates`.
 Plus, you could subclass any of them and call `super` on the overriden methods to let them do the propagation - [Chain-of-responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern)-esque style.
-Check out the sample project to see both of them in action! 😉

-## Limitations
+## Pros and Cons

+### Pros

+With CascadingTableDelegate, we could:

+- Break down `UITableViewDataSource` and `UITableViewDelegate` methods to each section or row, resulting to cleaner, well separated code.
+- Use the familiar `UITableViewDataSource` and `UITableViewDelegate` methods that we have been used all along, allowing easier migrations for the old code.
+- All implemented methods on `CascadingRootTableDelegate` and `CascadingSectionTableDelegate` are unit tested!
+To run the tests, kindly open the sample project and run the available tests 😁
+- Available through Cocoapods and Carthage! 😉

+### Cons

-### Unpropagated methods
+#### 1. Unpropagated special methods

 As you know, not all `UITableViewDelegate` methods uses single `NSIndexPath` as their parameter, which makes propagating their calls less intuitive.
 Based on this reasoning, `CascadingRootTableDelegate` and `CascadingSectionTableDelegate` doesn't implement these `UITableViewDelegate` methods: